zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 * **Transport Package** – allows you to deploy the deployment package in the current environment to another environment within the app, or to redeploy it in the current environment
 * **Environment Logs** – takes you to the log page defined by the cluster manager when they registered the namespace
 * **Model Options** – allows you to change the running of scheduled events and the values of constants for your app by taking you to the **Model Options** tab of the **Environment Details** page
 * **Stop Application** — stops the application by reducing the number of replicas to zero, but when you restart the application, the number of replicas set in the application will be started.
-If the application
-* **Delete Environment** – this deletes the environment (see [Current Limitations](#limitations), below, for additional details about what is deleted) — you will be asked to confirm this action
+* **Delete Environment** – this deletes the environment (see [Current Limitations](#limitations), below, for additional details about what is deleted) — you will be asked to confirm this action.
 * **Set as Studio Pro Deployment target** - this allows you to select the default target environment for Studio Pro deployment.

 ### Activity